June 13, 2018

 For patients who don’t qualify for laser eye surgery, intraocular surgery can be a very safe and effective alternative for vision correction.
 Intraocular surgery corrects vision by inserting a lens implant into the eye, almost like permanent contact lenses.
 Intraocular surgery can either be phakic, meaning the lens implant is inserted over the natural lens, or it can be a refractive lens exchange, in which a lens implant replaces the natural lens.

 The lens implants are commonly referred to as IOL, or intraocular lens.
 While standard IOLs have been the most commonly used for decades, there are some setbacks.
 For one thing, standard IOLs are monofocal, so they can only correct vision at either near, intermediate, or far distances.
 You will need to depend on prescription lenses for whatever is not corrected.
-However, leading eye care centres like Clarity Laser Vision provide a number premium IOLS that offer more advanced features than standard IOLs.
+However, leading eye care centres like Clarity Laser Vision provide a number of premium IOLS that offer more advanced features than standard IOLs.

 The most common premium IOLs used at Clarity Laser Vision are: